Linear and Rational Factorization of Tropical Polynomials: Positive bases and local factorization

-\begin{definition}[Positive basis] Say that $\S$ is a positive basis if it is a hierarchical basis with a positive orientation. \end{definition} The positive orientation restricts when two polytopes in $\mathbb{N}\mathcal{S}$ can share a face.
+\begin{definition}[Positive basis] Say that $\S$ is a positive basis if it is a hierarchical basis and there exists some orientation $\tau$ such that it is positive with respect to. \end{definition}

+\begin{example} Let $\S$ be the full basis from Example \ref{ex:running.basis}, Figure \ref{fig:s}.
+Orient the vectors of $H(\S)$ as $-,-,+,-,+,+$ in the order that they are listed in \eqref{eqn:h.s}, and orient their negatives with opposite signs.
+The six edges of $\S$ are translations of the six edges listed in (\ref{eqn:s1.d2}).
+This shows that $\S$ is a positive basis.
+The full basis $\S'$ in Example \ref{ex:sprime} is positive with respect to orientation $\tau'$ which has signs $-,-,+,+,-,-$.
+Both $\S$ and $\S'$ are thus positive bases associated to the same $H$-matrix. \end{example}

+The positive orientation restricts when two polytopes in $\mathbb{N}\mathcal{S}$ can share a face.
 In particular, regular mixed subdivisions constructible from a sequence of polytopes in $\mathcal{S}$ must have a particular structure.
 The following gives an equivalent characterization in terms of pairs of polytopes in $\S$, without reference to an orientation $\tau$, and thus is easy to verify in specific examples.
-See Algorithm \ref{alg:positive.basis}.
+This result underpins Algorithm \ref{alg:positive.basis} for verifying whether a given set of lattice polytopes $\S$ is a positive basis.

 \begin{proposition}[Characterization of positive basis] Suppose $\S$ is a hierarchical basis with $H$-matrix $H$.
-Then $\S$ is a positive basis if and only if for each row vector $v$ of $H$, there are no polytopes $S,S' \in \S$, not necessarily distinct, such that both $\face_v(S)$ and $\face_{-v}(S')$ are proper faces of $S$ and $S'$, respectively. \end{proposition} \begin{proof} Suppose $\S$ is a positive basis with orientation $\tau$.
+Then $\S$ is a positive basis if and only if for each row vector $v$ of $H$, there are no polytopes $S,S' \in \S$, not necessarily distinct, such that both $\face_v(S)$ and $\face_{-v}(S')$ are proper faces of $S$ and $S'$ of dimension at least one, respectively. \end{proposition} \begin{proof} Suppose $\S$ is a positive basis with orientation $\tau$.
 For any pair of polytopes $S,S' \in \S$, either $\face_v(S)$ or $\face_{-v}(S)$ must be a proper face.
 So the criterion holds.
 Conversely, suppose the criterion holds.
 This means for each tuple $(v,-v,S)$, exactly one of the following cases hold \begin{enumerate} \item[(i)] $\face_v(S)$ is a proper face and $\face_{-v}(S)$ is a vertex \item[(ii)] $\face_{-v}(S)$ is a proper face and $\face_v(S)$ is a vertex \item[(iii)] $\face_{-v}(S)$ and $\face_v(S)$ are both equal to $S$ or are both vertices of $S$. \end{enumerate} Define a local partial orientation $\nu: (v,S) \mapsto \{\pm 1, 0\}$ as follows.